edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 - The [uses-library](https://developer.android.com/guide/topics/manifest/uses-library-element) element tells us about any shared libraries that the app depends on.

 The above information largely defines the (emulated) technical environment that is required to run the app.
 Even though I've only skimmed the surface of the App Manifest here, it's importance as a source for deriving technical and preservation metadata about an Android app should be clear.

+### Apkanalyzer

+The [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer.html) tool is part of [Android Studio](https://developer.android.com/studio/).
+It can be used to query an APK's file attributes, inspect its contents, and to cross-compare APKs.
+Unfortunately, I was unable to make it work on my machine, and running apkanalyzer only resulted in a sequence of Java exceptions for me[^4].
+Also, it's not entirely clear if [terms and conditions](https://developer.android.com/studio/terms.html) of Android Studio permit the use of this tool in an archival workflow[^5].

 ## Downloading iOS packages